francusli/3d-gen/README.md

 - Support for different art styles (realistic, cartoon, low-poly, sculpture, PBR)
 - Download generated models in GLB format
 - Interactive 3D viewer with orbit controls
+- Automatic storage of generated models in Supabase
+- Database tracking of all generated models with prompts

 ## Prerequisites